-2) After collecting l interesting packets, the initial training is completed.
-The monitor is set back to available state unless the next interesting packet arrives within w ms.
+2) After collecting l PoIs, the initial training is completed.
+The monitor is set back to available state unless the next PoI will arrive within w ms.

-3) After training, future interesting packets are predicted by f and f'in each active channel. v ms before the next packet arrival, Algorithm 1 is executed to pick a monitor from AM to capture it if no monitor is currently in the channel.
+3) After training, future PoIs are predicted by f and f'in each active channel. v ms before the next packet arrival, Algorithm 1 is executed to pick a monitor from AM to capture it if no monitor is currently in the channel.
 Otherwise, the monitor in this channel is set to busy w ms before the arrival unit the packet is captured.